Let Our Maritime Attorneys Help After an Engine Room Accident

 Injured Workers Have Important Legal Rights

-When an accident occurs in an engine room injured workers have important legal rights.
+When an accident occurs in an engine room, injured workers have important legal rights that your engine room accident lawyer will protect.
 The Jones Act, 46 U.S.C.
 688, is a federal statute enacted by Congress to help protect seamen who are injured or become ill in the scope and course of their maritime employment.
 This Act gives injured seamen the right to file a negligence lawsuit against their employers to recover damages for their injuries.

 In order to prevail in a Jones Act negligence case, the injured seaman need only prove that the employer’s negligence played some role in causing his or her injuries.
 This is a very low burden of proof in comparison to ordinary negligence claims.
 In an ordinary negligence claim the plaintiff must prove that the defendant’s negligence was a primary cause of his or her injuries.
 In a Jones Act case, your employer can be held legally liable even if your employer’s negligence only played a very small part in your injuries.

 It is also important to remember that if you are a seaman who is injured in an engine room accident, you are entitled to collect maintenance and cure benefits from your employer regardless of who may be at fault for your injuries.
 Similar to state worker’s compensation benefits, Jones Act seamen have an absolute right to collect maintenance and cure benefits when they are injured on the job.
 In cases of exposure to asbestos products on ships and vessels that years later cause the workers and seamen to be diagnosed with asbestos lung cancer or mesothelioma, those workers have the right to file a third party case or product liability against the asbestos product manufacturer and the ship owner for their injuries and other damages.